0x444454/mandel99/README.md

 ![screenshots](media/max_values.jpg)

-While Q5.11 is arguably the best compromise between max-zoom and overflow errors during calculation, however in this version we use Q6.10 to keep the calculation routine size small enough to fit in fast SRAM.
+Q5.11 is arguably the best compromise between max-zoom and overflow errors during calculation, however in this version I use Q6.10 to keep the calculation routine size small enough to fit in fast SRAM.
 A future optimization allowing Q5.11 (hence 2x deeper zoom) is most probably possible.

 ### Rendering

 The rendering is done in two passes:
 - First pass is low-res (32x24).
-This serves both as a preview and and to optimize the second pass.
 - Second pass is high-res (256x192).

 The first pass is low-resolution and serves two purposes:
 - Quick preview of rendered image.
-- Buffer iterations for second pass optimization ("smart" skip).
+- Buffer iterations for second pass optimization.

 The second pass is high resolution (well, for an 8-bit machine ;-).
-Each low-resolution "big" pixel in the first pass is either skipped (if nearby pixels have the same color) or re-calculated as a 8x8 hi-res tile.
+Each low-resolution "big" pixel calculated in the first pass is either left untouched (if all adjacent pixels have the same color) or re-calculated as a 8x8 hi-res tile.
+This is particularly useful to skip calculation of parts of the Mandelbrot set (i.e. the black area).

 ### Hi-res (Graphics II) color clash optimization

 Alas, the VDP (Video Display Processor) cannot render independent per-pixel colors in high-res.
 Each block of 8x1 pixels can only have two colors: Foreground and Background.
-This is not as bad as on other computers (e.g. the ZX Spectrum has that limitation for 8x8 pixels), but we still need to optimize the rendering.
+This is not as bad as on other computers (e.g. the ZX Spectrum has this limitation for 8x8 pixel blocks), but we still need to optimize the rendering.

 The color clash optimization is as follows:
+- Color 0 (transparent) is never used.
+- Color 1 (black) is only used for the Mandelbrot set.
-- Colors are re-ordered as a gradient minimizing perceptual difference between adjacent colors.
+- The other 14 colors are re-ordered as a gradient minimizing perceptual difference between adjacent colors.
 This means adjacent iterations produce similar color shades.
 - For each 8x1 block, we calculate the color histogram and find the 2 most used colors to assign to Foreground and Background.
-- For each pixel in the 8x1 block, we pick Foreground or Background based on perceptual distance (color similarity).
+- For each pixel in the 8x1 block, we use the most similar Foreground or Background colors; i.e. whichever minimizes the perceptual distance frome the actual calculated color.

-Doesn't this extra step slow down calculation ?
+Q: Doesn't this extra step slow down calculation ?
-Yes.
-However, the result is not acceptable without, as color clashes would be a lot more visible in busy areas.
+A: Yes.
+However, the result would not be acceptable without it, due to much more visible color errors in busy areas.

 # LICENSE